Your Complete Guide to Seattle Property Tax

 The Role of Assessors

-In order to determine the monetary value of a home in a particular area, you need the help of an assessor.
+In order to determine the monetary value of a home in a particular area, you need the help of the county assessor's office, which is responsible for determining property values.

-Assessors are the ones responsible for appraising homes and property based on certain qualifying factors.
+Assessors at the county assessor's office are responsible for appraising homes and property based on certain qualifying factors.
 They don’t set the tax rate themselves.
 Assessors attempt to identify the value of a property with as much accuracy and fairness as possible.

-They do this with a very thorough process that involves comparing similar houses, size of the property, age, curb appeal, renovations, and so much more.
+They do this with a very thorough process that involves comparing similar houses, size of the property, age, curb appeal, renovations, and much more.
+Property assessments by the King County Assessor are conducted at 100% of true market value based on recent sales of comparable properties.

 Why Do Taxes Go Up?